-However, Feiler was uncomfortable with the idea of being part of a group, and so in the late 1960s, his work took a quite different turn; inspired by the lunar landings, he began making simplified compositions of circles and vertical bars, reminiscent of Malevich’s pure Supremacist studies.
-Feiler was inching ever closer to his quest for capturing ‘elusive space’, and in 1969, he painted a series of concentric squares, at the centre of which a circle was enclosed.
-This was the first of his so-called shrine paintings, which he spent the next four decades developing and refining, taking inspiration from early sights of classical architecture.
+However, Feiler was uncomfortable with the idea of being part of a group, and so by the late 1960s, his work had taken a quite different turn; inspired by the lunar landings, he began making simplified compositions of circles and vertical bars, reminiscent of Malevich’s pure Supremacist studies.
+Feiler was inching ever closer in his quest to capture what he termed ‘elusive space’.
+This fascination with 'elusive space' had been inspired by several childhood experiences, notably when seeing the effects of light and shifting perspectives when mountaineering in the Alps, and when visiting the Market Gate of Miletus in the Pergamon Museum.
+In 1969, he painted a series of concentric squares, at the centre of which a circle was enclosed.
+This was the first of his so-called 'shrine' paintings, which he spent the next four decades developing and refining, taking inspiration from early sights of classical architecture.
 The delicate colour gradations also hark back to his Cornish landscapes, even if the paint by this time was applied in flat, meticulous strokes.
-His work had won the support of the art historian John Steer, and a solo exhibition was organised by the Scottish Arts Council.
-Curated by Bryan Robertson, it toured England and Germany from 1980 to 1981.
+Examples of these new paintings were unveiled as part of a solo exhibition organised by the Scottish Arts Council; curated by Bryan Robertson, it toured the UK and Germany from 1980 to 1981.

-Paul Feiler's Estate is represented by the Redfern Gallery.
+Paul Feiler's estate is represented by the Redfern Gallery.